By Lambert Strether of Corrente

 “How should Nevada hand count ballots?
 Nye County, state election officials disagree” [Nevada Independent (SlayTheSmaugs)].
 “As Nye County’s top new election official prepares to hand count tens of thousands of paper ballots cast in this year’s general election, the secretary of state’s office is seeking to standardize and regulate that process.
 But the two sides are at odds.
 Last week, the secretary of state’s office hosted a workshop to solicit feedback on a proposed temporary regulation for hand counting that would require local election officials to follow certain procedures for tallying votes, submit plans for meeting numerous election deadlines and ensure hand-counting teams are not all of the same political party.
 ‘We strongly urge the secretary of state to not adopt these regulations,’ Mark Kampf, who started as Nye County’s interim clerk earlier this month, said during the workshop.
 Kampf, who is running for a full four-year term as clerk, expressed concerns over several portions of the regulation, including calling for tally forms to be prescribed by the secretary of state rather than the county official, as well as another that would require clerks to report the use of any outside vendors hired to assist with the hand count.
 Instead, he touted his own plan — a “parallel tabulation” process that would involve running ballots through the typical mechanical tabulators at the same time as hand counting all ballots.” • Holy moley, offloading the counting to vendors [bangs head on desk].
 “Our democracy” is in a bad way.

 “The Pandemic’s Soft Closing” [The Atlantic].
-“Right now, the country has been walking down of coronavirus cases and deaths—the latter stubbornly hovering just under 500, a number that the country has, by virtue of its behaviors or lack thereof, implicitly decided is just fine.
+“Right now, the country has been walking down an interminable plateau of coronavirus cases and deaths—the latter stubbornly hovering just under 500, a number that the country has, by virtue of its behaviors or lack thereof, implicitly decided is just fine.
 ‘It’s much lower than we’ve been, but it’s not a trivial number,’ [Jason Salemi, an epidemiologist at the University of South Florida] told me.
 Held at this rate, the U.S.’s annual COVID death toll could be about 150,000—three times the mortality burden of the worst influenza season of the past decade.
 And the country has little guarantee that the current mortality average will even hold.
 Immunity provides a buffer against severe disease.
 But that protection may be impermanent, especially as the virus continues to shapeshift, abetted by unchecked international spread.
 Should the autumn bring with it yet another spike in cases, long COVID, hospitalizations, and deaths, the country will need to be flexible and responsive enough to pivot back to more strictness, which the administration is setting Americans up poorly to do.
 Acceptance of the present might presage acceptance of a future that’s worse—not just with SARS-CoV-2 but with any other public-health threat.
 Months on end of weakening guidelines have entrenched ‘this idea that mitigation can only be dialed in one direction, which is down,’ [Joshua Salomon, a health-policy researcher at Stanford] told me.
 If and when conditions worsen, the rules may not tighten to accommodate, because the public has not been inured to the idea that they should.
 ‘If it’s going to be 600 deaths a day soon,” or perhaps far more, Ganapathi told me, “I won’t be surprised if we find a way to rationalize that too.'”

 “CDC promises to end disruption; its new guidance won’t do it” [The Hill].
 “Policies framed only to limit strains on health systems [for example, CDC’s so-called “community levels”] are inadequate to live with a virus that continues to drive dysfunction and add to a growing toll of disability.
 A broader set of policy goals are needed to guide our response and investments.
 First, guidance crafted only to keep hospital beds empty will not keep schools and workplaces full or planes in the sky….
 Second, policy decisions on the investment and deployment of next generation tools, including better vaccines, should not only aim to reduce the risk of severe acute illness, but also better prevent disability from Long COVID and disruptions caused by people getting sick from periodic reinfections….
 Finally, while efforts are still needed to increase access to individual-level tools, more systemic and sustainable solutions are needed to remove the burden on individuals to navigate the pandemic on their own.
 Investments in ventilation and filtration to clean the air in all indoor spaces and policies to enable sick leave must become a priority and are critical to living with COVID — as well as future threats that may yield similar impacts….
 COVID-19 will continue to manage our schools, workplaces, and essential services until our policy goals expand to managing COVID and its impacts on these other areas of life.
 It’s time to set policy goals for the virus living with us, and not the one we wish was in our midst.”